Let's Get Your Creative Juices Flowing!!!

 I first purchased Polina Bright's watercolor brushes a couple of years ago just because I love her work (example below), and wanted to support her.
 I had no idea I would fall so in love with her brushes, or that they would become my absolute favorites for watercoloring and mixed media painting with fountain pen ink, water soluble pencils, pens, markers- you name it!

 If you're interested in buying any of these watercolor brushes to try out yourself, Polina created a coupon code for all of my followers.
-You can purchase brushes on her website, or in her Etsy shop.
-Simply enter the coupon code of my name in all caps, KARENCAMPBELL at checkout, and you can save 10% on your entire order.
+You can SAVE 10% when you purchase brushes on her website.
+Simply enter the coupon code of my name in all caps, KARENCAMPBELL at checkout.

 I used to only be a fan of watercolor brushes with natural bristles (like those found in Black Velvet brushes - at right below), because of their ability to hold MORE water than synthetic brushes.